MichaelCurrin/twitterverse/docs/installation.md

 $ ./utils/db_manager.py --help
 ```

 Follow usage guide shown in the help message, using the `--summary` flag to see the effect after each step.
 The `--create` flag will create all necessary tables but leave them empty.
-Therefore the `--populate` flag is recommended after it, to add Place table records which can be used for fetching trend data.
+Therefore the `--populate` flag is recommended after it, to add _Place_ table records which can be used for fetching trend data.

 When using the create flag, a SQLite database file will be accessed in the configured location (see `--path` flag) and created if it does not yet exist.

+#### Access DB directly

-Then, you can access the database directly in SQLite.
+You can access the database directly in SQLite.

 ```bash
 $ sqlite3 var/db.sqlite